New Zealand has made commitments to the following international and domestic emission targets.

 We report our emissions and removals for two different purposes:

-- to compile a National Inventory Report of all of our domestic emissions and removals which we submit annually in April to the UNFCCC (see New Zealand’s national greenhouse gas inventory)
+- to compile a National Inventory Report of all of our domestic emissions and removals which we submit annually in April to the UNFCCC (see About New Zealand’s national greenhouse gas inventory)

 Forestry and other land-use emissions are included in New Zealand’s national greenhouse gas inventory under the land use, land use change and forestry (LULUCF) category.
 While under the LULUCF category we report on the human-caused changes in carbon stored in all of our land area, most of the impact from LULUCF in New Zealand is due to forests.